-A north Queensland recreational fisher has been fined $9000 after pleading guilty to four fishing offences in the Ingham Magistrates’ Court.
+A north Queensland recreational fisher has been fined $9000 after pleading guilty to four fishing offences including illegal netting in the Ingham Magistrates’ Court.

 The man was charged with unlawfully using two commercial fishing nets, possessing four commercial fishing nets and two protected sawfish rostrums, and making a misleading statement to Fisheries Queensland officers.
 Queensland Boating and Fisheries Patrol district officer Robert Marsh said illegal netting was a serious offence, which had been demonstrated by the magistrate issuing a significant fine.